whoisdsmith/whoisdsmith/README.md

 <h1 align="center"> 💫 About Me: </h1>

-<p align="center"> My development skills are equivlant to letting a child touch the controls of a NASA launch. </p>
+<p align="center"> My development skills are equivalent to letting a child touch the controls of a NASA launch. </p>

 <p align="center"> I am a certified Engineer of Chaos and Fuckery though. </p>